 Quora contributor Kateryna Cengiz gives this simple definition of a QA engineer’s job: “Basically, QA engineers monitor every phase of the software development process to ensure design quality, making sure that the software adheres to the standards set by the development company and the client.
 To put it differently, they help ensure that the final product does what it is supposed to.”

-According to Paysa data, only 53 percent of QA engineer positions require a bachelor’s degree.
+According to Paysa data, 74 percent of QA engineer positions require a bachelor’s degree.
 Top skills needed include quality assurance, testing, agile methodologies, SQL, and testing automation.